2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 Smith said that he "chanted 'free, free Palestine,' while in custody."

-Yechiel Leiter, Israeli ambassador to the U.S., told reporters the two victims were an engaged couple.
+Yechiel Leiter, Israeli ambassador to the U.S., told reporters the two victims were a couple about to become engaged.

 "The couple that was gunned down tonight in the name of Free Palestine was a young couple about to be engaged," Leiter said.
 "The young man purchased a ring this week with the intention of proposing to his girlfriend next week in Jerusalem.
 They were a beautiful couple who came to enjoy an evening in Washington's cultural center."